-ARTICLE 35 LEGAL DEFENSE

-Whenever an action or proceeding for damages shall be instituted against an employee covered by this Agreement arising from acts or omissions while performing or in good faith, purporting to perform official duties, such employee may, through the College, request the attorney general to authorize the defense of said action or proceeding at the expense of the state in accordance with RCW 4.92.060.

-ARTICLE 36 EMPLOYEE ASSISTANCE PROGRAM

-- 36.1 The College agrees to provide all bargaining unit employees and family members' access to a confidential employee assistance program.
-The Employee Assistance Program will be selected and paid for by the College. - 36.2 The College will grant work time for an employee to access the Employee Assistance Program for an initial assessment.
-In addition, employees can request an adjustment to their core hours of work to allow access to the services of the Employee Assistance Program.

-ARTICLE 37 CHILDCARE CENTERS

-- 37.1 The College agrees to provide employees with access to the College's existing childcare center(s) on the same basis as presently provided. - 37.2 The College will notify the Union as soon as possible of any changes in employee access to the College's existing childcare center(s).

-ARTICLE 38 EMPLOYEE LOUNGE FACILITIES

-- 38.1 The Employer will designate employee lounge facilities apart from work areas.
-The lounge facilities will be maintained in a clean and safe manner. - 38.2 Adequate lunchrooms, breakrooms, washrooms and toilet facilities will be provided and available for use by employees.
-All designated break rooms will include table and chairs and will not normally be used for other purposes during normal business hours (8:00a.m.
-5:00p.m) - 38.3 If requested by an employee, the Employer will endeavor to provide a storage area for personal items.
+ARTICLE 35 3689 3690 LEGAL DEFENSE 3691 3692 Whenever an action or proceeding for damages shall be instituted against an employee covered by this Agreement arising from acts or omissions while performing or in good faith, purporting to 3693 perform official duties, such employee may, through the College, request the attorney general to 3694 authorize the defense of said action or proceeding at the expense of the state in accordance with 3695 RCW 4.92.060.
+3696 3697 ARTICLE 36 3698 EMPLOYEE ASSISTANCE PROGRAM 3699 3700 36.1 The College agrees to provide all bargaining unit employees and family members' access 3701 to a confidential employee assistance program.
+The Employee Assistance Program will be 3702 selected and paid for by the College.
+3703 3704 3705 36.2 The College will grant paid leave for an employee to access the Employee Assistance 3706 Program in accordance with Article 16, Miscellaneous Paid Leave, accrued paid leave, 3707 leave without pay, or .
+In addition, employees can request an adjustment to their work hours to allow access to the services of the Employee Assistance Program.
+3708 3709 3710 ARTICLE 37 CHILDCARE CENTERS 3711 3712 37.1 The College and the Union recognize that family life has a significant impact upon 3713 employee's work lives.
+The College agrees to provide employees with access to the 3714 College's existing childcare center(s) on the same basis as presently provided.
+3715 Employer will prioritize families who already have a child enrolled, then student parents, then 3716 faculty and staff, and finally community families.
+3717 3718 37.2 The College will notify the Union as soon as possible of any changes in employee access 3719 to the College's existing childcare center(s).
+3720 3721 3722 ARTICLE 38 EMPLOYEE LOUNGE FACILITIES 3723 3724 38.1 The College will designate employee lounge facilities apart from work areas.
+The lounge 3725 facilities will be maintained in a clean and safe manner.
+3726 3727 3728 38.2 Adequate lunchrooms, breakrooms, washrooms and toilet facilities will be provided and available for use by employees.
+All designated break rooms will include table and chairs 3729 3730 and will not normally be used for other purposes during normal business hours (8:00a.m. -5:00p.m., Monday through Friday).
+3731 3732 3733 38.3 If requested by an employee, the College will endeavor to provide a storage area for 3734 personal items.

+38.4 The College will provide private lactation rooms for use by employees.